Aniello Prisco

 Killer: John Russomano

 On December 15th, 1912, Prisco was shot and killed.
-A meeting had been arranged between Giosue Gallucci and Prisco at a barber shop belonging to the Del Gaudio brothers on E104th St. However when the meeting drew close, Gallucci feigned illness and sent his man, Capalongo, with a message that Prisco would have to travel to see Gallucci at his bakery on E109th.
-Prisco agreed and made his way to the bakery at around midnight, once there he was killed by two bullets to the head from Gallucci’s nephew John Russomano.
-Gallucci told the police that Prisco had been shot in self defence, and that Prisco had been trying to blackmail him at the time of the killing.
-John Russomano was later released when the police believed his story of self defence.
+A meeting had been arranged between Giosue Gallucci and Prisco at a barber shop belonging to the Del Gaudio brothers on E104th St. However when the meeting drew close, Gallucci feigned illness and sent one of his men, Capalongo, with a message that Prisco would have to travel to see Gallucci at his bakery on E109th.